 Transcript for: The Papal Election of 1492

-Written by Marissa Rhodes, PhD
+Researched and Written by Marissa Rhodes, PhD

 Marissa: Picture it– It’s a muggy dawn on Saturday, August 11, 1492 and the Piazza di San Pietro is quickly filling up with anxious Italians, blurry-eyed from their stake-outs the night before.
 The crowding in the piazza had only dissipated hours before when it became apparent that there would be no news.
 The people of Rome had endured four days of boredom and anticipation as the Sacred College of Cardinals gathered in St. Peter’s Basilica to elect a new pope.
 But that morning, their wait was over.
 Shortly after day break, the window facing the Piazza di San Pietro was flung open and Cardinal Francesco di Nanni Todeschini de’ Piccolomini began the ancient but familiar exchange with the people of Rome.
 He yelled “Habermus Papam!”
 (We have a Pope!) and the people in the piazza replied in unison, “Deo Gratias!”
 (Thanks be to God!)